 Enhancing the quality of life for everyone in our community is an important goal for the City of Swan.
 A major part of any community's health and wellness involves social contact, physical activity and mental wellbeing.
 In recognition of this, the City coordinates several programs to enhance social inclusion, as well as working with diverse community groups and individuals to support local initiatives.
-To find out what's on offer and how the City can help, contact our Social Planning and Policy Officer on 9278 9677.
+To find out what's on offer and how the City can help, contact us on 9267 9267.

 Disability Access and Inclusion Plan